 - 1. In order to calculate interest rate risk position, institutions shall apply the following provisions. - 2.
-For interest rate risk positions from the following: - (a) money deposits received from the counterparty as collateral; - (b) a payment legs; - (c) underlying debt instruments,
+For interest rate risk positions from the following: - (a) money deposits received from the counterparty as collateral; - (b) a payment legs; - (c) underlying debt instruments, to which in each case a capital charge of 1,60 % or less applies in accordance with Table 1 of Article 336, institutions shall assign those positions to one of the six hedging sets for each currency set out in Table 4.

 Table 4

 Government referenced interest rates Non-government referenced interest rates

 Maturity < 1 year < 1 year

-$>1 \le 5$ years $>1 \le 5$ years
+>1 ≤ 5 years >1 ≤ 5 years

 5 years > 5 years